#rtmp #ffmpeg #multimedia #video-processing

 Features

-- async: Adds asynchronous functionality (allowing you to
+• async: Adds asynchronous functionality (allowing you to .await operations).

-operations). - static: Enables static linking for FFmpeg libraries (via
+• static: Enables static linking for FFmpeg libraries (via ffmpeg-next/static).

 License

-ez-ffmpeg is distributed under the WTFPL (Do What The F*ck You Want To Public License).
+ez-ffmpeg is licensed under your choice of the MIT, Apache-2.0, or MPL-2.0 licenses.
+You may select the license that best fits your needs.
 Important: While ez-ffmpeg is freely usable, FFmpeg has its own licensing terms.
-Ensure your usage complies with FFmpeg's license when using its components.
+Ensure that your use of its components complies with FFmpeg's license.

 Dependencies